mattrglobal/oidc-portable-identities/spec.md

     "iat": 1311280970
 }
 ```
+[TBD] add real sub ast example

 ## Additional ID Token Validation Steps

-Start with what happens for a conventional RP that doesn't not support portable identifiers ..?
+The RP first performs the Authentication Response Validation as defined in steps as defined [@!OpenID].
+This ensures backward compabtibility and security since any OIDC RPs that will use the `sub` value without performing the additional steps defined below will use the `sub` value in conjuction with the OP's issuer URL only.

+In the next step, a portable identifier aware RP will perform the following checks:

-A Relying Party processing an `id_token` that is making use of a portable subject identifier MUST employ the following additional validation steps beyond those defined in [Section 3.1.3.7](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) of OpenID Connect Core.
+A Relying Party processing an `id_token` that is making use of a portable subject identifier MUST employ the following additional validation steps beyond those defined in [Section 3.1.3.7](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) of [@!OpenID].

 // TODO validating the sub\_\st and its relationship to the sub value when sub\_id\_type is not the default ...?